In this article, we’re going to be discussing what the best vocal looper units are, that are available to purchase in 2020.

 VoiceLive Play VoiceLive Play Electric VoiceLive Play Acoustic

-Therefore, for singers who play either the electric or acoustic guitar, the VoiceLive Play Electric or VoiceLive Play Acoustic is certainly the most appropriate processor to choose.
+Therefore, for singers who play either the electric or acoustic guitar, the VoiceLive Play Electric or VoiceLive Play Acoustic is certainly the most appropriate processor to choose from.

 For singers who do not need the added functionality of having an integrated guitar effects processor, I would suggest using the original VoiceLive Play.